cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 But relax, to ease the migration:
 - **there are few breaking changes, so updating to v8 should be easy**
-- but there are a lot of deprecations, so preparing for v9 (were deprecations of v8 will be removed) will take more time.
+- but there are a lot of deprecations, so preparing for v9 (where deprecations of v8 will be removed) will take more time.

 ## Requirements